ifmeorg/ifme/README.md

 createuser -s -r ifme_app
 ````

-Before setting up a Postgres user, make sure that the auth-method value for the database is trust.
+Make sure that the auth-method value for the database is trust.
 This can be configured in the pg_hba.conf file.
 This is because no password is being used for the local development and test databases (database.yml).
 Refer to this [guide](http://www.postgresql.org/docs/8.2/static/auth-pg-hba-conf.html) as a reference.

 After exiting from Postgres: